top of page

 • Mar 30, 2024

-An emphasis of mine is for the athlete to learn to make great use of positioning, balancing the body, and coordination of movements to effectively move up the track.
-This includes creating sufficient leverage to appropriately get the hips and body out explosively and an optimal distance up the track, with good body positions during the first three steps.
-This includes establishing good front side mechanics during this time, with hips that are rising.
+An emphasis of mine is for the athlete to learn to make great use of positioning, coordination of movements, and the effective application of forces to successfully move up the track.
+This includes creating sufficient leverage to appropriately get the hips and body out explosively, at a good angle, and an optimal distance up the track and creating and utilizing momentum during the first three steps.
+There should be good front side mechanics, with hips that are rising.
 As was explained in a previous blog, I'm in agreement with Ralph Mann that the "start" is comprised of "first three steps".
 The following instruction on continuing the acceleration after the first three steps is assuming that the first three steps were executed in a decent manner.
-In other words, the effects of collapsing joints and deficiencies in flexibility and power that occurred during the first three steps won't magically disappear as the run progresses.
+In other words, the effects of collapsing joints and deficiencies in flexibility and power, and poor fundamentals that may occur during the first three steps won't magically disappear as the run progresses.

 After Starting Well